MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/solutionsv2-task.md

 6. Select one or more groups for analysis.
 To deselect a group, select it again.
 For more information about what happens with selected groups when you change settings on this page, see [Persistence of group selections](solutionsv2-conceptual.md#persistence-of-group-selections).

-7. After you select a group, Workplace Analytics shows additional information about this group’s work habits, such as:
+7. After you select one or more groups to analyze, you'll see additional information about this group’s work habits below the chart, such as:

     ![Three cards](../images/wpa/tutorials/three-cards-start-now.png)